-openl_log_data table created in the Elasticsearch database Column name Туре Description PUBLISHER_TYPE TEXT Request source, such as web service or REST service.
-REQUEST TEXT Request body stored as JSON for search in Kibana.
-REQUESTBODY STRING Request body.
-RESPONSEBODY STRING Response body stored as JSON for search in Kibana.
-RESPONSEBODY STRING Response body.
+Table created in the relational database Column name Туре Description ID TEXT Unique ID for the request.
+It is a primary key for the record.
+INCOMINGTIME TIMESTAMP Incoming request time.
+METHOD_NAME TEXT Method of a service that was called.
+OUTCOMINGTIME TIMESTAMP Outgoing response time.
+PUBLISHER_TYPE TEXT Request source, such as web service or REST service.
+REQUEST TEXT Request body.
+RESPONSE TEXT Response body.
 SERVICE_NAME TEXT Deployment service that was called.
 URL TEXT URL of the request.